 Kent Falls State Park: On a visit to this Litchfield Hills locale, you can trek across a covered bridge right up to the cascading falls over the Housatonic River and the shimmering reflecting pool below.
 Whether you’re in the mood for some fishing – this is a designated Trout Park, after all – or just want to take in the sights, it’s a worthwhile stop.

 Talcott Mountain State Park: From this park’s 165-foot-tall Heublein Tower, you’ll be able to take in a 360-degree view of the surrounding landscape.
-Or you might opt simply to take in the museum of local history housed within the tower itself.
+Or you might opt to simply take in the museum of local history housed within the tower itself.
 Either way, the 1.25-mile hiking trail is sprinkled with natural wildlife, making it the perfect spot for bird-watching of picnicking.

 Devil’s Hopyard State Park: This park earned its name because of the round holes in its falls, but we think you’ll agree it’s heavenly nonetheless.
 Looking for a place to wander, go fishing or otherwise explore the elements?
-Look no further, as this park’s 21 campground sites and wooded surroundings position it as a great place to get away from it all.
+Look no further as this park’s 21 campground sites and wooded surroundings position it as a great place to get away from it all.

 Hiking and biking